harshinibasana/myshoppingcart/README.md

 # myshoppingcart
-this is a shopping-cart example built with NOde.js, Express, SQL DB
+this is a shopping-cart example to perform CRUD operations built with Node.js, Express, SQL DB